alexmcdermid/scrimba/README.md

 # Scrimba

-This is a place to house scrimba react coursework.
-It is being built on top of a Ruby on Rails backend utilizing Postgresql 15.
+A place to store scrimba react coursework and explore using React on top of a Ruby on Rails backend (Monolith).